PREVIOUS : Backlash of Over-Control (Part 2)

 Empathy Reaction – A Yale University study suggests that too much self-control not only wears us down, but even picturing other people’s O-C can be too much to handle.

-Later everyone was shown pictures of expensive items.
-Those who had put themselves in the shoes of the waiter had ‘suffered’ all the same O-C as he had (vicariously experienced his deprivation) – and they wanted the bling & other fancy stuff they saw, no matter the price.
+Later – everyone was shown pictures of expensive items.
+Those who had put themself in the shoes of the waiter had ‘suffered’ all the same O-C as he had (vicariously experienced his deprivation) – and now they wanted the bling & other fancy stuff they saw, no matter the price.

 STUDY Conclusion:

-Apparently it’s our fundamental human nature to be out of control (the “id”), so imagining anyone depriving themselves can unconsciously affect us, eventually bringing out the greedy beast in us all!
+Apparently it’s our fundamental human nature to be out of control (the “id”).
+So, imagining others depriving themselves can unconsciously affect us, eventually bringing out the greedy beast in us all!

 ACoAs: This result may also show a reaction of empathy for another person’s discomfort.
 Most ACoAs are acutely sensitive to the suffering of others, having been powerless to alleviate it in our parents & siblings.
 This quality is admirable except for the fact that we DO NOT apply it to ourselves.

-— NOT having had enough of our needs met as kids, the more we deprive ourselves now, the needier & thus greedier we become as adults.
-We try to fill the ‘hole’ with addiction to people & with possessions, behaviors easily triggered by the endless possible choices in our society which can lead us to being over-spenders &/or hoarders.
+☞ NOT having had enough of our needs met as kids, the more we deprive ourself now, the needier & thus greedier we become as adults.
+We try to fill the ‘hole’ with addiction to people & with possessions, behaviors easily triggered by the endless possible choices in our society that can lead us to be over-spenders &/or hoarders.

 SELF-Control & Mimicking Behavior

-On the other hand, appropriate Self-Control can be learned & improved.
-U of Georgia did 5 separate studied on the issue of over- vs under-indulgence & found that healthy Self-control is contagious.
+Fortunately, appropriate Self-Control can be learned & improved.
+U of Georgia did 5 separate studies on the issue of over- vs under- indulgence, & found that healthy Self-control is contagious.

-EXP: Subjects who thought about a friend with good S-C persisted longer on a hand-grip task commonly used to measure this behavior, while the reverse held true for those who were asked to think about a friend with no restraint.
+EXP: Subjects who thought about a friend with good S-C were able to stick to a hand-grip task longer – commonly used to measure S-C, while the reverse was true for those who were asked to think about a friend with no self-restraint.

 CONCLUSION:

 People tend to mimic the behavior of those around them, so bad habits can spread though social contact.
-Therefore, choosing positive company to hang out with can improve our S-C. “…and by exhibiting self-control, you’re helping others around you do the same.”, says lead author Michelle vanDellen, psychology professor at the U of G.
+Therefore, choosing positive company to hang out with can improve our S-C. “…. and by exhibiting self-control, you’re helping others around you do the same.”, says lead author Michelle vanDellen, psychology professor at the U of Georgia.

 ACoAs: We are so used to staying attached to people who have similar or worse life-styles than those we grew up with – that we continually reinforce our negative attitudes & habits.
 This is not helpful or necessary!